pradeep3sep/interviewquestion/README JavaScript.md

 The above condition gives promise of state pending which can be fullfilled or reject

 ##### Promise resolve() method
-The promise.resolve() is a static method in JS returns a Promise object that is resolved in state
+The promise.resolve() is a `static method` of class Promise in JS returns a Promise object that is resolved in state

 ```
 let promise = Promise.resolve(17468);